-The focus in 'Understanding Media' is on explaining the strong links between media and technology and media and big business.
+The focus is on explaining the strong links between media and technology and media and big business.
 It explains how the media 'sets the agenda' through influencing our perception of issues worth devoting time and attention to, and issues that are neglected or overridden.
-In 'Understanding Advertising' we have focused both on critically analysing how advertising strategies influence customers, as well as demonstrating what goes into the making of an advertisement.
-The significance of a 'brand' and the need to promote the uniqueness of a product is a key part of advertising.
-The chapter identifies the mechanisms that advertisements use to appeal to the consumer, and explains how these are powerfully linked to the consumer's self-image.

-Chapters 6 and 7 foreground the widespread effects of the media and advertising, and attempt to connect the issues under discussion to the learner's own lives.
-At the end of the media chapter, we expect the learner to recognise the role of big business in the media coverage of events - the way 'news' is selected for coverage, and the explicit/implicit dimensions of that coverage.
+Chapter 6 foregrounds the widespread effects of the media, and attempts to connect the issues under discussion to the learner's own lives.
+At the end of the chapter, we expect the learner to recognise the role of big business in the media coverage of events - the way 'news' is selected for coverage, and the explicit/ implicit dimensions of that coverage.
 We use two fictitious news reports to demonstrate that there is seldom just one version of a story or an event.
 Building on this, we expect the learner to develop the skills required to critically analyse a newspaper report or a TV story through scrutinising the information provided, as well as understanding the logic behind the exclusion of certain perspectives.